Wenzeslaus of Thun: Biography

 Just two years after the city fire, the only 35-year-old Wenzeslaus, who had previously been a canon in Salzburg and a capitular in Passau, was elected on 27 March 1664 to succeed Karl Joseph of Austria and thus become the new prince-bishop.
 The episcopal consecration followed on 20 April.

 On 10 August 1665 he was also elected Bishop of Gurk.

 He dedicated his reign as Prince Bishop of Passau to the reconstruction of the cathedral and the repair of the damage caused by the Thirty Years' War.
 In addition, a serious quarrel arose between him and the Passau Jesuits, which ultimately even entailed the withdrawal of priestly training for the Jesuits.

-Wenzeslaus von Thun was the first bishop to be buried in the newly built bishop's crypt under St. Stephen's Cathedral in Passau.
+Wenzeslaus of Thun died on 6 January 1673 in Passau.
+He was the first bishop to be buried in the newly built bishop's crypt under St. Stephen's Cathedral in Passau.
 His monument is to the left of the high altar.